A comforting Moroccan inspired vegan tagine with ras el hanout spiced vegetables and olives, perfect for dinner on a chilly evening.

 - 3 cloves garlic crushed or finely grated

-- 2 tbsp ras el hanout spice mix
+- 2 tablespoon ras el hanout spice mix

-- 1 tsp honey or sweetener of your choice
+- 1 teaspoon honey or sweetener of your choice

 - 1 bay leaf